osmandapp/web/main/docs/user/plugins/trip-recording.md

 #### STOP RECORDING

-To stop recording, or to do any of the following options, tap the [REC widget](../widgets/info-widgets#-trip-recording-widgets) again, and in the opened Track recording dialog, select:
+To stop recording, or to do any of the following options, tap the [Distance/Start-Stop widget](../widgets/info-widgets#-trip-recording-widgets) again, and in the opened Track recording dialog, select:

 - **Stop recording** - to stop the recording.
 The track will automatically be put for storing in: *<Translate ios="true" ids="menu,menu_my_places,tracks"/> tab*.
 - **Show Info** - opens the *Current recording track* [context menu](../map/track-context-menu.md) with options to manage the track and change its [appearance](../map/tracks-on-map.md#track-appearance), i.e. how it looks on the map.